I share 15+1 tips on ‘what not to do while training’:

-1. Always do stretching at the end: depending on what your goal is, it will either stretch the muscles back to same place the’ve been or improve flexibility of muscles and joints.
+1. Always do stretching at the end: depending on what your goal is, it will either stretch the muscles back to same place the have been or improve flexibility of muscles and joints.
 After strength training you should never stretch to full range of motion.

 2. Do it straight after training, not at home.
 It’s best if your body temperature is higher.

 3. Be careful when doing Hot yoga or any class in hot studio.
-You can easily pull a muscle as the you don’t feel your maximum range of motion.
+You can easily pull a muscle as you do not feel your maximum range of motion.